Leaking/SlideSwitch/README.md

-you can initial the state(open or close) in jave code in this way
+you can initial the state(on or off) in jave code in this way

 ```java
 	bulletSwitch.setState(true);
 ```

-and you can listen the change of the slideswitch like this
+and you can listen to the change of the slideswitch like this

 ```java
     updateSwitch.setSlideListener(new SlideListener() {